Skip to main content

 })

-.then(synthesize) // generator — reads ctx.session.state.query and parallel output
+.step(synthesize) // generator — reads ctx.session.state.query and parallel output

 .work(handler, {